 In this post we present a few ideas that can support our professional development during the school year.
 One simple way of doing this is by subscribing to Learn to Change.
 You will receive regular updates with short, yet insightful articles that will challenge you to think, reflect and take action in your specific contexts.

-Get your copy of the Cards for Democracy and read on…
+Get your copy of the Teachers’ Edition of the Cards for Democracy and read on…

 It is very easy to get lost in the hustle and bustle of daily demands.
 It is even easier and perfectly legitimate to claim that by the end of the working week, you are absolutely shattered.
 Yet, as the saying goes, if there is a will, there is a way.
 Engaging in professional development, even after a week of hard work, can actually be reinvigorating, refreshing, energising.
 It will also bring teachers closer together and support the development of a community of education professionals – just look at what teachers are doing in Hungary.
 Once a month, a group of dedicated professionals gets together at the end of the week to share and grow together.
 Read more about it here or click on the link on the side.

 Make this year a different one.
 Choose to engage in self reflection and professional development and make a habit out of it.

 Time is a luxury, but this will be time very well spent.